apache/druid/docs/data-management/automatic-compaction.md

 As a best practice, you should set up auto-compaction for all Druid datasources.
 You can run compaction tasks manually for cases where you want to allocate more system resources.
 For example, you may choose to run multiple compaction tasks in parallel to compact an existing datasource for the first time.
 See [Compaction](compaction.md) for additional details and use cases.

 This topic guides you through setting up automatic compaction for your Druid cluster.
 See the [examples](#examples) for common use cases for automatic compaction.

-## Auto-compaction using Coordinator duties

-You can control how often the Coordinator checks to see if auto-compaction is needed.
-The Coordinator [indexing period](../configuration/index.md#coordinator-operation), `druid.coordinator.period.indexingPeriod`, controls the frequency of compaction tasks.
-The default indexing period is 30 minutes, meaning that the Coordinator first checks for segments to compact at most 30 minutes from when auto-compaction is enabled.
-This time period also affects other Coordinator duties such as cleanup of unused segments and stale pending segments.
-To configure the auto-compaction time period without interfering with `indexingPeriod`, see [Set frequency of compaction runs](#compaction-frequency).

-At every invocation of auto-compaction, the Coordinator initiates a [segment search](../design/coordinator.md#segment-search-policy-in-automatic-compaction) to determine eligible segments to compact.
-When there are eligible segments to compact, the Coordinator issues compaction tasks based on available worker capacity.
-If a compaction task takes longer than the indexing period, the Coordinator waits for it to finish before resuming the period for segment search.

 ## Auto-compaction syntax